arrowtype/blog/posts/2020-05-01--getting-started-in-type/index.md

 I got started in Glyphs, and I now use RoboFont more.
 I use RoboFont largely because I like the way it encourages me to think about my workflow and consider what a given type family should be like.
 RoboFont is somewhat nicer for scripting (partly because it uses Python3), and its format is nicer for Git versioning.
 I also really like its approach to spacing.

 To be honest, my initial motivation to use RoboFont was that most of my heroes in type use it.
-A couple years in, however, I have become more fluent in drawing with it, and I like it for many reasons.
+A couple years in, however, I have become more fluent in drawing with it, and I like it for many reasons – [here’s more on my favorite extensions & tools to use with RoboFont](../robofont-tips).
 But, there are also many professionals who use Glyphs to make amazing type.
 Some studios even use both, though this takes some scripting to handle well.

 I have a lot of love for both apps!